 Meet Our Illustrious Staff Jan 25, 2006 - 9:33

-Phil Maggitti, editor in briefs, is a retired freelance writer and editor living in a land of virtual reality with his wife, a Boston terrier, a cat, the ashes of a dozen or so former pets, and a constant supply of live resin carts from Cresco and Calypso.
-Phil has written nine books and more than 800 articles in the last four decades.
+Phil Maggitti, editor in briefs, is a retired freelance writer and editor living in a land of virtual reality with his wife, two Boston terriers, one cat, the ashes of a dozen or so former pets, and a constant supply of Noosa yoghurt.
+Phil has written nine books and more than 800 articles in the last three decades.
 He spent most of his time prior to that in a drug-induced stupor, honing his craft and courting his muse, who rejected him.

-Biff Scuzzy, our special events correspondent, is from Altoona, Pennsylvania, though not as far from Altonna as some people there might prefer.
+Biff Scuzzy, our special events correspondent, is from Altoona, Pennsylvania, though not as far from it as some people in Altoona might prefer.
 Biff, whose Christian name has been revoked, attended Bryn Mawr and Princeton before taking a degree from Goldey Beacom Virtual University in Harlingen, Texas.
 Goldey Beacom has asked him repeatedly to return the degree, but to no avail.
 Biff is a regular contributor to the delinquency of minors.

 Matthew Strachan, our senior UK correspondent emeritus, was born in London and studied music at Dartington College of Arts and later at London University.
 He has composed rather a lot of television music over the years, including the various bleeps, tunes, and underscores for the international hit Who Wants to be a Millionaire.
 Since then he has bummed around in Nashville, TN, a lot and has spent much of his time down there being too afraid to enter certain diners.
 He has one wife, one daughter, but no longer has a rabbit.